pipeos-one/pipeline/docs/ContractFinder.md

 As mentioned, we will migrate to a decentralized database/storage system.

-We are also building dType (https://github.com/pipeos-one/dType), a distributed type system. dType can enable fine-grained searches, based on the types used by the contracts.
+We are also building dType (https://github.com/pipeos-one/dType), a decentralized type system. dType can enable fine-grained searches, based on the types used by the contracts.

 ### Integration with other Remix plugins